LiskArchive/lisk-legacy-docs/examples.md

 #### prepare
 Prepares the necessary data for the `apply` and `undo` step.
-The "hello" property will be added only to sender's account, therefore it's the only resource needed in the `appluAsset` and `undoAsset` steps.
+The "hello" property will be added only to sender's account, therefore it's the only resource needed in the `applyAsset` and `undoAsset` steps.
 ```js
 async prepare(store) {
     await store.account.cache([